nelhage/blog.nelhage.com/source/_posts/2015-07-17-indices-point-between-elements.markdown

-I recommend giving the book a read even if you never aspire personally to implement an Emacs; It's filled with a great number of interesting ideas, and possessed of a profound clarity of throught throughout.
+I recommend giving the book a read even if you never aspire personally to implement an Emacs; It's filled with a great number of interesting ideas, and possessed of a profound clarity of thought throughout.

 [1]: http://www.finseth.com/craft/
 [2]: http://www.finseth.com/craft/#c6.4.3